 Ajay Malhotra, M.D.

-ApplicationsInterested applicants should send a universal application, their curriculum vitae, a copy of their radiology residency program graduation certificate (when available), USMLE steps 1, 2, and 3, three letters of recommendation, and a personal statement to our fellowship director.
 A photograph is requested but not required.
-For fellowship positions starting in July, we will be participating in the National Resident Match Program (NRMP), which permits interviews, in accordance with match regulations.
-For the "off cycle" positions that start in September and November, applicants apply directly without going through the NRMP; these positions do not follow the academic cycle used by the NRMP.
-Information about the match can be found at the NRMP website.
+For fellowship positions starting in July 2019, we will be participating in the National Resident Match Program (NRMP), which permits interviews, in accordance with match regulations.
+For the "off cycle" positions that start in the fall of 2019, applicants apply directly without going through the NRMP; these positions do not follow the academic cycle used by the NRMP.
+Information about the match can be found at the NRMP website

 Fellowship Director, Neuroradiology